-Valuable cultural heritage was at significant risk on Gracevale Station, near Aramac, Qld, when the Yambangku Aboriginal Cultural Heritage and Tourism Development Aboriginal Corporation (YACHATDAC) took action and sought ILSC assistance.
+Valuable cultural heritage was at significant risk on Gracevale Station, near Aramac, Queensland, when the Yambangku Aboriginal Cultural Heritage and Tourism Development Aboriginal Corporation (YACHATDAC) sought assistance from the ILSC.

 The Iningai Traditional Custodians had not been able to access the property without the owner’s consent, and cultural heritage across the 8,870-hectare cattle station had not been formally recorded or studied.

 Although a local operator had used Gracevale for tourism, the Traditional Custodians had not been involved and there was no management or monitoring of impacts to the significant rock art gallery.